 On the other hand, by operating Outside IR35, the legislation still allows you to pay tax like a private contractor.
 As such, you’ll get a salary and even earn additional income as dividends.
 Your limited company will pay corporation tax at 19%.
 Some of the indicators that you’re Outside IR35 include marketing your services on professional websites, working for various clients, owning your equipment, and having your business insurance.

 How Do You Determine Your Status?

-The main change as of April 2021 is that it has become the responsibility of all medium and large corporations to determine whether their contractors are Inside IR35 or Outside IR35 – even if they are supplied via an agency.
-Whenever the information is deemed incorrect, these end-users and not the contractor will pay the appropriate penalties and fees.
-As such, businesses employing contractors cannot afford to get it wrong.
+The main change introduced in April 2021 was that it had become the responsibility of all medium and large corporations (end-users) to determine whether their contractors are Inside IR35 or Outside IR35 – even if they are supplied via an agency.
+Whenever the information is deemed incorrect, these end-users and not the contractor would pay the appropriate penalties and fees.
+As such, businesses employing contractors could not afford to get it wrong.

 HMRC is free to review contractors’ tax statuses at any time.
 When evaluating whether someone is outside or inside IR35, the tax authority will disregard the contract and consider the relationship between the business and the contractor to develop a notional contract.

 Here are the primary factors that they’ll consider:

 - Control – How much authority does the end-user have over how, what, where, and when a contractor concludes the task?
 The higher the power, the higher the likelihood of the contractor being Inside IR35.

 - Substitution – Is the assignment contractor-specific, or someone else can handle the task?
 If the former applies, you’re probably Inside IR35.

 - Mutuality of obligation – Is it the company’s obligation to provide assignments?
 Is the contractor obliged to accept all tasks?
 If this applies to your situation, you’re likely operating Inside IR35.

 Other factors that HMRC will consider when considering your IR35 status are: